nickbstudy/notes/Next.js/General.md

 [Position in learning](https://nextjs.org/learn/basics/data-fetching/implement-getstaticprops)

 Prerenders pages, moving as much logic to HTML and away from JS as possible, enhancing performance and SEO.
-When a page is loaded its JS runs and makes the page fully interactive (this process is called 'hydration')
+When a page is loaded its JS runs and makes the page fully interactive (this process is called 'hydration').

 ---